 Most important of all, don’t be afraid to ask for help.
 Monitor your mental health (and the mental health of others) and seek help when required.
 If you notice symptoms of stress e.g., reduced concentration; sadness; irritability; anger; sleeping problems; social withdrawal; appetite changes; increased substance use and suicidal thoughts, contact your GP or mental Health professional about accessing psychological services, including Telehealth options.

 Needing to talk to someone to alleviate your fears or work through stress is a natural response.
-An effective way of finding a psychologist or other metal health profession is to search and book through the Myhealth1st portal.
-There are also a number of organisations offering free help and advice, including Beyond Blue, Lifeline, The Black Dog Institute and Reach Out.
+The easiest way to find a psychologist online is to search and book with MyHealth1st.
+There are also a number of organisations offering free help and advice, including Beyond Blue , Lifeline , The Black Dog Institute and Reach Out .

 It’s important that we remember, even during this time of distance and isolation, that we are all in this together.
 If you are concerned for yourself or others please call: Lifeline Australia 24hr crisis support on 13 11 14 or the Suicide Call Back Service on 1300 659 467